OpenTechStrategies/torque/README.md

 # torquedata

-torquedata is a Flask server that's responsible for storing spreadsheet data and then serving it out as needed.
+torquedata is a Flask server that's responsible for storing collection data (in json) and then serving it out as needed.
 As a rule, it's very accepting and should not be exposed to the greater internet.
 All of the authentication and authorization is done via the MediaWiki plugin.